• Home

 The PayPal cofounder has his own ideas of philanthropy.
 He’s run the Thiel Fellowship since 2011, a program that gives $200,000 to skip college to build innovative projects.
 Several program alumni have created companies worth over $100 billion.

 Still, philanthropy remains robust.
-The Giving Pledge notes that more than half of the Pledge community last year participated in Giving Pledge events, or learning sessions.
+The Giving Pledge notes that more than half of the pledge community last year participated in Giving Pledge events, or learning sessions.

 Several major players fuel the country’s charitable giving.
-The country’s wealthiest gave away $22.4 billion in 2025, up 35% from 2024, yet down from a recent peak of $38.9 billion in 2021, according to nonprofit news organization the Chronicle of Philanthropy.
-Giving Pledge signatory Mackenzie Scott gave away $7.2 billion to more than 120 organizations last year alone.
+The country’s wealthiest gave away $22.4 billion in 2025, up 35% from 2024, yet down from a recent peak of $38.9 billion in 2021, according to nonprofit news organization The Chronicle of Philanthropy.
+Giving Pledge signatory MacKenzie Scott gave away $7.2 billion to more than 120 organizations last year alone.
 That’s more than what her ex-husband and billionaire Amazon founder Jeff Bezos has given away in his lifetime, according to a Forbes estimate.
-Warren Buffett has donated more than $60 billion in wealth as part of his commitment to give away most of his wealth.
+Warren Buffett has donated more than $60 billion as part of his commitment to give away most of his wealth.

 “Early on, I contemplated various grand philanthropic plans,” he said in a letter to shareholders last year.
 “Though I was stubborn, these did not prove feasible.”